coreboot/coreboot/Documentation/getting_started/kconfig.md

 These variables were added to Kconfig specifically for coreboot and are not included in the Linux version.

-- KCONFIG_STRICT=value.
-Define to enable warnings as errors.
-This is enabled in coreboot, and should not be changed.

 - KCONFIG_NEGATIVES=value.
 Define to show negative values in the autoconf.h file (build/config.h).
 This is enabled in coreboot, and should not be changed.